aframevr/aframe/docs/core/component.md

 [sound]: ../components/sound.md

-`multiple` allows for a component to have multiple instances.
-By default, since `multiple` is set to `false`, a component could have one instance.
+`multiple` allows for a component to have multiple instances per entities.
+By default, since `multiple` is set to `false`, entities could have only one instance of a component .
 For example, an entity could only have one geometry component.

 But if a component has `multiple` set to `true`, then the component can have